 Race for Possible seeks to engage people collectively and individually in the transformative work of language development and Bible translation.

-- Increased awareness of the plight of roughly 600 million people who have little-to-no Scripture in the language they understand best.
+- Increased awareness of the plight of roughly 600 million people who have little-to-no Scripture in a language they clearly understand.

-- Financial support for our Africa Initiative to provide Motorbikes to our mother tongue translators.
+- Financial support for the Africa Initiative to provide Motorbikes for mother tongue translators.

-- Opportunities for individuals to take next steps in the global Bible translation movement—as advocates, intercessors, interns, and long-term missionaries.
+- Opportunities for individuals to take next steps in the global Bible translation movement—as advocates, intercessors, financial partners, interns, and long-term missionaries.